 When the time came, Wooten decision makers partnered with Caterpillar and selected the Cat 336E H Hybrid Excavator to assist their company’s construction progress on the project.
 Cat dealer Gregory Poole helped leverage the sustainable innovation on the job.

 The widening of NC 211 began in late 2011 and is expected to be completed in May of 2014 – just in time for the U.S. Open in June 2014.
 As of late October 2013, the Cat 336E H has been on site for about a month, operating approximately 11 hours a day and loading fill material in preparation for the road grading process.

 Wooten machine operator, Doug Poindexter, said the Cat 336E H is “powerful in its break-out force, comfortable and fuel efficient.”
 Burning approximately five gallons per hour in its application, the new technology is proving why a quick payback with uncompromised productivity is no longer a myth.

 “It’s a lot faster than I’ve ever run,” Poindexter said after using the new excavator to load one of the trucks that run the fill material from the ball pit where the Cat 336E H operates.
 Poindexter notes that the machine is “so quiet!”
-Measured at only 69 decibels, the operator station sound level may be lower than the average household blow dryer or vacuum cleaner.
+Measured at only 69 decimals, the operator station sound level may be lower than the average household blow dryer or vacuum cleaner.